gemaskus/lawnMowerBot/README.md

 arduino, all talking over serial. if I can manage that.
 -The motor control loop and algortihms will be developed and modeled in MATlab Simulink

+## Contributing
+This is just an empty project, so not much to contribute yet.